 “I am involved in this for three reasons: 1) to finish a project my father, Ho Mang Hang, started and to which he dedicated decades of his life; 2) we all deserve the opportunity to learn from the past in an unfiltered manner; 3) I am in a unique position to help others understand this critical yet little-known part of history, and discover the truths behind the ideas behind the actions of Wang Jingwei, my grandfather, as he himself had abundantly and consistently expressed in many ways.
 I am honored to be able to share this information.”

-Cindy Ho, a graphic designer/advertising art director by trade, is the founder of the New York based nonprofit SAFE/Saving Antiquities for Everyone, dedicated to preserving cultural heritage worldwide.
+Cindy Ho, a graphic designer/advertising art director by trade, founded of the New York based nonprofit SAFE/Saving Antiquities for Everyone, dedicated to preserving cultural heritage worldwide.
 She was a curator of Quentin Roosevelt’s China, Ancestral Realms of the Naxi exhibition and editor of the accompanying book.
 She also produced the photo-documentaries Trailing the Written Word: The Art of Writing Among China’s Ethnic Minorities and West of the East – A Journey Through Macau, Asia’s First and Last Colony.

 Timothy Brook is a professor and writer on Chinese and world history at the University of British Columbia in Vancouver.
 A native of Toronto and graduate of the University of Toronto, Brook moved from Toronto to become principal of St. John’s College at UBC in 2004, where he was named to the Republic of China Chair.
 He has also held positions at the University of Alberta (1984-86), Stanford University )1997-99), and the University of Oxford, where he was Shaw Professor of Chinese from 2007 to 2009.